henrythasler/Leaflet.Geodesic/DEVELOPMENT.md

 ## creating a new release

 - log-in to github and npm
-- type `np` and follow the instructions
+- type `np --no-publish` and follow the instructions
+- push the tagged version an let Travis-CI do it's magic

 ## References